-The study was approved by the Clinical Research Ethics Committee of the Galician Ministry of Health (Comité de Ética de Investigación Clínica de Galicia, Consellería de Sanidad, www.ceic.sergas.es) with approval number 2012/431.
-All patients provided their written informed consent for the study.
+The study was approved by the Clinical Research Ethics Committee of the Galician Ministry of Health (Comité de Ética de Investigación Clínica de Galicia, Consellería de Sanidad, www.ceic.sergas.es) with the approval number 2012/431.
+All patients provided written informed consent to the study.
 The study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki.
-The study was performed in accordance with the Declaration of Helsinki and its amendments, and the Good Clinical Practice guidelines.
+The study was conducted in accordance with the Declaration of Helsinki and its amendments, and Good Clinical Practice guidelines.